 Beyond satisfying human curiosity around the workings of nature, pure research in nuclear physics has also tremendous societal impact.
 The community has an excellent track record in public engagement and outreach in a subject that has a natural fascination for many members of the public.
 The UK nuclear physics community is involved in projects associated with future energy production, medicine, radiation and environmental protection, industrial processes and applications, exploration of space, homeland security, technology, and education.
-Members of the community provide training through institutional MSc programmes and the Nuclear Training education Consortium (NTEC) programme to retain key skills for the nuclear industry.
+Members of the community provide training through institutional MSc programmes and the Nuclear Training Education Consortium (NTEC) programme to retain key skills for the nuclear industry.

 Despite its relatively small size when compared with European and international standards, the UK community has recognised international leadership and expertise and high quality outputs.
-This is reflected in the UK nuclear physics programme being ranked first in the world by measure of its impact and citations [2015 STFC IMPACT report].
+This is reflected in the UK nuclear physics programme being ranked second in the world by measure of its field-normalised citation impact.
+In terms of research volume, the UK is ranked 7th in nuclear physics behind most of the other leading nations.
+In terms of highly cited papers, the UK is ahead of the other leading scientific nations in nuclear physics.
+[2017 STFC IMPACT report].
 The UK community is also characterised by its agility and ability to respond to new initiatives.
-This success has come from a successful strategy of concentrating research on a few key areas where the community can gain leadership and influence.
+This success has come from a strategy of concentrating research on a few key areas where the community can gain leadership and influence.